uditgaurav/hce-api-template/README.md

 **Interactive Mode:**

 - Run the downloaded `hce-api` binary as shown below.
 It will not trigger the command but will prepare the monitor command in a given file:
-- Please refer [derive tunables](https://uditgaurav.github.io/hce-api-template//#derive-tunables) section to know more about the tunables.

-- To know more about any tunables [check here](https://uditgaurav.github.io/hce-api-template//#derive-tunables).

 ```bash
 $ ./hce-api